enormandeau/github_tutorial/files/02_github.md

 ### Next section

-In the next section, we will set up a Terminal.com account from which we will install Git and set it to work with your GitHub account.
+In the next section, we will install Git and set it to work with your GitHub account.

 ### [03 - Git](03_git.md)